tnevolin/FO2FairPlay/README.md

 *Implemented*

-* All ranged/throwing combat skills now have base of 30.
-They just absolutely useless below that point due to accuracy formula.
+* All ranged/throwing combat skills base is 30.
+They are useless below that point due to accuracy formula.
 * All ranged/throwing combat skills depends just slightly on AG + PE.
 No more preference for small guns.
 * Speach and Barter now are 10% x CH raising its overall attractiveness as well as CH affecting drugs and effects.